Associate Professor, Sociology

 Co-Director of the Policy, Place, and Population Health Lab

 Research Affiliate, Center for Aging and Policy Studies

 Ph.D., University at Albany, SUNY, 2008

-Social demography, social determinants of health and health disparities, spatial differences in morbidity and mortality
+Rural demography, social and structural determinants of health and health disparities, spatial differences in morbidity and mortality

 Research Grants and Awards

 Principal Investigator.
 “Implementing Plans of Safe Care for Pregnant Women with Substance Use Disorders.”
 Mother Cabrini Health Foundation.
 2022-2023.